JChartier001/merch/README.md

 ## Documentation

-See [Frontend Documentation](🚫link to your frontend readme here) for details on the fronend of our project.
+1. See [Frontend Documentation](https://github.com/Lambda-School-Labs/Merch-Dropper-fe/blob/master/README.md) for details on the frontend of our project.
-🚫 Add DS iOS and/or Andriod links here if applicable.
+2. See [Postman Backend Documentation](https://documenter.getpostman.com/view/9427795/SWTHYuA5?version=latest) for more details on the backend of our project.